Ruben2201/Ruben2201/README.md

 - 👋 Hi, I’m Ruben Sanchez and I'm 22
-- ⁕ I’m a mechatronics engineering student from UABC
+- ⁕ I’m a mechatronic engineer
 - ⁕ I’m currently learning Python and C++ and web development